 You can use two Move controllers or just the DualShock to play what is basically a point-and-click game.
 If you use the Move controllers then you have two hands which you can use to interact with things (the trigger highlights things whilst the Move button uses them), whereas if you use the DualShock then you point with your face and press the button to grab and use items.
 Both work very well, but if you’re pointing with your face then you’ll need a wider range of movement.
 There is a disconnect when using items however, this isn’t one of those games where simply messing with different things is fun.
 You click to use stuff and it does it automatically, you won’t be turning a key in a lock for example, it’ll just happen.

 As mentioned you start in an elevator, the door is open and a greyscale room is in front of you with a fireplace burning and gramophone playing.
 There is little to interact with though so a quick glance around shows one button with a ’12’ on it – pressing it takes you to floor twelve.
 As the doors open a mannequin, half dressed in a space suit stands in front of you with a top on the floor.
 Picking up the top and placing it on the mannequin reveals a coffee cup and some more floors to explore.
+If you looking for natural stone flooring to lift the beauty of your room, you can check white imported Italian marble here.
 Boots and a helmet are still missing so dressing this mannequin fully is obviously the main goal and that coffee cup is going to help you do it.

 Jumping between floors to explore them and see what you can do is the entire game.
 You’ve got a coffee mug, what can you do with it?
 Some actions will help, some will just be for fun, some are just plain wrong.
 Figure out what to do and you may get another item to use elsewhere or perhaps the change you’ve made on one floor will have an impact on another floor.
 Floor six is above floor five and so on so there are times when a major change to one may move things along on another.
 The game doesn’t give you too much to explore at a time so keeping track of what you can do and what may be the next course of action isn’t too difficult.